+Most EMF protection products are modern snake oil, but a select few actually block radiation.
 Measuring radiofrequency and low-frequency electromagnetic fields requires calibrated equipment, not just marketing claims.
-During our four-month testing period using acoustic and TriField TF2 meters, we found that 80% of consumer EMF protection devices do absolutely nothing to block radiation.
+In our testing, we found that 80% of consumer EMF protection devices do absolutely nothing to block radiation.
 Pendants and stickers consistently failed our baseline readings.
-However, products utilizing Faraday cage principles incorporating silver, copper, or nickel mesh demonstrated measurable attenuation of Wi-Fi, 5G, and Bluetooth signals.
+However, products built on Faraday cage principles that incorporate silver, copper, or nickel mesh demonstrated measurable attenuation of Wi-Fi, 5G, and Bluetooth signals.
 We focused exclusively on verifiable shielding.

 1. DefenderShield Laptop EMF Radiation Shield